jiangmichael1/dot_geocoder/Notes.md

 - Began working with OpenLayers Map Library
 - Corrected all usage of Function 1A to 1B
 - Successfully rendering each label -> Still need to figure out values
-- Fixed an issue with DisplayFormat = False causing weird spacing on return request
+- Fixed an issue with 'DisplayFormat = False' causing weird spacing on return request

 *4/1/23*
 - Looked into Zhi's code to figure out how to iterate over fetch request's key/value pairs and get the values to display